Xiej5645/Xiej5645/README.md

 <h2>HI 👋, I'm <a href="https://xiej5645.github.io/">Johnson</a></h2>
-<p>I'm a college sophomore, aspiring to be a fullstack software developer.</p>
+<p>Aspiring fullstack software developer<p>
+<p>Time flies!
+I'm a college junior now.</p>
 <h2>⚡️ A Few Quick Facts</h2>

 - 👨‍💻 Worked with Python, C++, Java, HTML, CSS, JavaScript
 - 🌱 I’m currently learning cybersecurity and AI.
 - 💞️ I’m looking to learn from others and open sources.
-- 📫 How to reach me -->  [visit here](https://github.com/xiej5645/xiej5645/issues) or alternative: [here](https://xiej5645.github.io/about)
+- 📫 How to reach me -->  [create a post here](https://github.com/xiej5645/xiej5645/issues) or alternative: [complete this form](https://xiej5645.github.io/about)
-- 🎉 Fun Fact: 我也会讲中文。繁體簡體聼閲讀寫都會。
+- 🎉 Nice to meet you!
+I have posted some of my projects and experiences here.
+If there are any issues or concerns or thoughts on them, please reach out.

 <h2>🚀 Some Tools I Use</h2>
 <p align="left">